FoolCode/Inet/README.md

 This [Composer](http://getcomposer.org) package contains a class two static functions to convert IPs from presentation to decimal.
 It works both for IPv6 and IPv4.

-This is especially useful to store
+It's especially useful to store the IP in databases without having to resort to strings that may be much slower to match against.

-This package is based on an answer [this question on StackOverflow](http://stackoverflow.com/questions/1120371/how-to-convert-ipv6-from-binary-for-storage-in-mysql).
+Based on an [answer](http://stackoverflow.com/a/1271123/644504) to [this question on StackOverflow](http://stackoverflow.com/questions/1120371/how-to-convert-ipv6-from-binary-for-storage-in-mysql).
+Wish this solution were more popular, let's see if a package will help.

 #### Requirements